-Their mission with the game is to bring family and friends together and create an environment of friendly competition and lots of laughter.
+As a small, growing company, the biggest challenge was to find high-quality packaging that wouldn’t break the bank.
+Their goal with Brink was to bring family and friends together and create an environment of friendly competition and laughter.

-Since the box was going to fit miniature sized playing cards, it had to be a box that could provide a safe closure that is convenient and unbreakable while providing the most cost-effective option.
+Since the box was going to fit miniature-sized playing cards, it had to be a box that could provide a safe enclosure that was convenient and unbreakable while also providing the most cost-effective option.

 By working with PakFactory, we were able to proof, make changes efficiently and timely until we were able to determine the perfect structureKai Barry, Co-Founder

 With the help of PakFactory’s Product Specialist, Brink was able to decide on a structure that worked best for their packaging goal.

 After several rounds of structural and artwork changes, a paperboard gusset folder was the best option for the small cards due to its lower cost, better protection, and faster production time.

 The final specification was an 18PT gusset folder with a locking feature, Full-Color CMYK, and Matte Lamination.